mrugtangy/mbcchannels/README.md

 ### Streaming links for TV/Radio channels found in the MBC Play app

-This will allow you to watch these TV channels and Stream radio channels for free on any Device, Even your smart tv!
+This will allow you to watch these TV channels and Stream radio channels for free on any device, Even your smart tv!

 Requirements :-